 According to their results, the doctor will make an accurate diagnosis and prescribe effective treatment, since the symptoms can be caused not only by hormonal imbalance but also by other diseases.

 In the presence of a confirmed diagnosis, modern laboratory studies make it possible to accurately establish the deviation from the norm for the choice of treatment methods and dynamics control.
 There are online TRT clinics that prescribe effective treatments individually, depending on the type of imbalance, patient age, and the presence of concomitant diseases.

 You can take tests before visiting a doctor so as not to waste time.
 After 50 years, it is advisable to constantly monitor the hormonal background.
 The frequency of studies and preventive measures that will avoid health problems, the doctor recommends.

 Know the symptoms of hormonal disorders in men

-If you are a man and are feeling tired, irritable, and lacking in sexual interest, seek help from a urologist, as these are common symptoms related to reduced hormone levels in adults – a disorder known as androgen deficiency.
+If you are a man and are feeling tired, irritable, and lacking in sexual interest, seek help from the best urologist in Austin, as these are common symptoms related to reduced hormone levels in adults – a disorder known as androgen deficiency.

 Formerly known as andropause, this disorder is no longer called that because it differs greatly from menopause – a period when women stop menstruating due to cessation of hormonal secretion from the ovaries.